 A: Yes, with my husband and my two boys (4 and 6 years old when we moved).

 Q: Why did you move; what do you do?

-Q: What do you enjoy most about Central Portugal, how’s the quality of life?
+Q: What do you enjoy most about Portugal, how's the quality of life?

-A: It is very quite where we are, a bit too quite we have found.
+A: It is very quiet where we are, a bit too quiet we have found.
 So we are currently trying to sell our main house to move.

 Q: Any negatives?
 What do you miss most about home?

 A: The only thing we miss from the UK are some of the foods.
 Oh, and the child benefit.
 We don't have that in Portugal.

 A: It is very safe where we live.
 Some people even still leave their doors open and don't lock their cars.
 This would never have happened in the UK.
 Even though we came from a rural area, we did not feel safe.
 The crime rate is much lower than other European countries.

 Q: How do you rate the standard of accommodation in Portugal?

 A: It varies from a complete ruin to luxury villas… Whatever your budget, you will find something here in Portugal.